cmorgan3324/Instance-Segmentation-and-Object-Detection-with-Custom-Dataset/README.md

-# Instance Segmentation and Object Detection with Custom Dataset
+# Instance Segmentation and Object Detection with Custom Image Dataset

 This repository provides an implementation of **instance segmentation and object detection** using **Mask R-CNN** with a custom dataset, utilizing the **Detectron2** framework.